We outline the steps you need to take to become a cybersecurity specialist and enter a rewarding and exciting career path.

 Gain general IT experience

-General IT skills are an important foundation.
-You must understand how technology works in order to secure it from hackers.
+General IT skills are an essential foundation.
+You must understand how technology works to secure it from hackers.
 Some cybersecurity professionals gain experience in college.
 Others don’t focus on IT until later in their careers.

 Some of the entry-level jobs that can be used to gain experience include: